Subir Raha: IndianOil

 Raha served IndianOil from 1970 to 2001.
 He served as Director (HR) (1998–2001), and concurrently, Director in-charge of Business Development, Information Technology and Corporate Communications of Indian Oil Corporation Ltd (IndianOil).
-During his years in IndianOil, Mr. Raha handled field and staff assignments in Supply & Distribution, Plant Operations, Engineering, Sales, HR and Marketing.
 He created several Indian Firsts: networked on-line transaction processing (OLTP) across India (1986–88), real-time automated product terminals (1993–95), and modern Retail Outlets with Convenience Stores & ATM (1995–96).
 Several of his innovations, especially in Logistics and LPG cooking gas marketing, became Industry standards.
 As Director (HR), he set up India's first in-house MBA program.
 He conceptualized and piloted the first global-scale ERP implementation in India.

 He created the IndianOil Foundation to protect, preserve and promote the archaeological heritage of India.
-He set up lubricant blending in Malaysia and retail marketing in Mauritius.
-He successfully managed privatization of Lubrizol India Ltd. He was Chairman or Director on several JVs including IndianOil Petronas Ltd. From 1999 to 2004, Raha played a key role in Petronet LNG Ltd. (director in 1999-2001 and member of the Promoters’ Committee, 2001 to 2006), a PPP company for initiating LNG business in India.
+He managed the privatization of Lubrizol India Ltd.

 Death

 Raha died in New Delhi on 1 February 2010 of lung cancer.
 He is survived by his wife and two children, a daughter and a son.